orazioscavo13/FileSystemService/README.md

 - change the value of the attribute 'port' at Homework1-web/RequestSenderService.java (line 28)
 - change the value of the port in the 'baseUrl' string at Homework1-web/web-pages/mainController.js (line 10)
 - change the value of the port in the 'baseUrl' string at DatabaseManager/web-pages/mainController.js (line 14)
-- change the value of the url to the unique replica managed in DatabaseManager/TransactionManager (line 38)
+- change the value of the port in the url to the unique replica managed in DatabaseManager/TransactionManager (line 38)

 #### 8 - Open the web pages
 Now you can navigate to: